mpiech1813/dealers_choice_react-Emily/README.md

 # dealers_choice_react

 CURRENT ISSUES:
-- can't get monthId and customerId on seeded order data
+- can't get monthId and customerId on seeded order data in the db

-QUESTIONS:
+- localhost3000 not rendering data:
- - Babel loader: where is it installed?
+  - props are undefined
- - doing SPA with React?
+- webpack is not rebuilding / watching file changes

  RESOLVED ISSUES: